-What kind of legacy do you want to leave in our world?
+What kind of legacy do you want to leave here on earth?

-Consider leaving a legacy of health and hope by making a special gift now or by including AMOS in your will or estate plans.
+Leave your legacy of health and hope by making a special gift to AMOS now or by including us in your will or estate plans.

 We recommend you consult with your lawyer, tax advisor, or financial advisor to help you decide what type of gift might be best for you and your loved ones.